Carcagno/OnlineLibraryHandler/GeneralTechnicalSpecifications.md

 This software is a **terminal-based library management system** without a graphical user interface.
 It is designed to provide simple features — some already listed in [2.
 Goals](#2-goals).

-By typing basic text commands with the right arguments, and depending on the type of the logged-in user, the following categories of features will be available:
+By typing basic text commands, and then typing the right data when asked, and depending on the type of the logged-in user, the following categories of features will be available:

 ### 1) Administrators
 This type of user can perform all "administrative" tasks, including: